dikortis/LetsTalkETC/Episodes/Episode_9.md

-the best language that's ever been created and the fact and not only is it future but it's the future's here yes well don't decide I mean Scala is a is a natural successor to to Java in many ways so for developers who are out there you know if they're I mean there's a
+the best language that's ever been created and the fact and not only is it future but it's the future's here yes well don't decide I mean Scala is a natural successor to to Java in many ways so for developers who are out there you know if they're I mean there's a